Duron Harmon: Legal troubles

 On March 24, 2018, it was revealed that Harmon had possession of marijuana while landing at Costa Rica.
-Harmon was detained and denied entry, being sent back to the United States after marijuana and paraphernalia were found in his luggage.
+He was detained and denied entry, being sent back to the United States after marijuana and paraphernalia were found in his luggage.
 About 58 grams of marijuana were found inside a can of iced tea, three pipes with cannabis oil, a THC candy, and four glass containers with compressed marijuana that weighed 4.3 grams.
 Harmon was not arrested, but was instead sent back.